A Treatise on the true nature, role, and Personhood of the Holy Spirit within

 WHO IS THE HOLY SPIRIT?

-Rational Conclusion: The Holy Spirit is the Mother figure within the 2-Parent / 1-Child family union of the Holy Trinity.
+Rational Conclusion: The Holy Spirit is the Mother figure within the 2-Parent / 1-Child Family union of the Holy Trinity.

 Testimonials